 |Audi Q5 car insurance||Average annual premium|

-Cheapest car insurance companies for Audis
+Cheapest car insurance companies for an Audi

-Other car insurance coverage for Audi
+Other car insurance coverage for Audis

-- Rental car reimbursement: This coverage provides a rental car if your Audi is being repaired due to a covered claim.
+- Rental car reimbursement: This coverage provides a rental car while your Audi is being repaired due to a covered claim.
 If you don’t have another vehicle, it may be beneficial to include this coverage on your car insurance policy so that you won’t have to cover the costs of a rental car entirely out of pocket.

 - Uninsured and underinsured motorist: These coverage types are mandatory in some states and optional in others.
 If you are involved in an accident with someone who does not have insurance or does not have enough coverage to pay for damages, this coverage might pay for your injuries and property damage.

-Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: